woocommerce/woocommerce-admin/docs/features/payment-gateway-sugestions.md

 ]
 ```

-The remote specs use the [rule processor](https://github.com/woocommerce/woocommerce-admin/blob/main/src/RemoteInboxNotifications/README.md#rule) to determine if a gateway should be shown using the `is_visible` property.
+The specs use the [rule processor](https://github.com/woocommerce/woocommerce-admin/blob/main/src/RemoteInboxNotifications/README.md#rule) to determine if a gateway should be shown using the `is_visible` property.

 ## Payment Gateway Configs